kbernou/Notes/Markdown.md

     let bar = 1;
     console.log(foo + bar);
 ```
-Multiline code blocks can also be created by indenting lines with 4 spaces
+Multiline code blocks can also be created by indenting lines with 4 spaces:

      if (value == true)
      {